Estellencs

-Estellencs (/ca/) is a municipality on the Spanish Balearic island of Majorca.
+Estellencs (/ca-ES-IB/) is a municipality in Mallorca in the Balearic Islands, Spain.
 The village of the same name is the administrative seat of the municipality.
 It borders the municipalities of Andratx, Calvià, Puigpunyent, and Banyalbufar.

 It lies between the Serra de Tramuntana mountain range, on the slopes of Puig de Galatzó (1,026 metres), and the Mediterranean Sea.